davidjwatts/food_truck_city/README.md

 Problems Encountered

   I'm not very familiar with the deployment process, so I had a handful of issues with the asset pipeline, leading me to use some janky hacks to get the Heroku deployment to work.
-These included:
+These issues included:

   * Using a CDN link to bootstrap in the main view template, instead of using the gem or a hard copy in the vendor assets folder.

   * Including both a hard copy of AngularJS in the vendor assets folder and using the Angular gem for rails.

-  Another issue I couldn't figure out in time is the "Mixed Content" warnings the Heroku deployment sends in the console upon page load.
+  * Another issue I couldn't figure out in time is the "Mixed Content" warnings the Heroku deployment sends in the console upon page load.
 I couldn't find the non-SSL links anywhere in the assets being used.